wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-disaster-recovery.md

 <properties
-   pageTitle="Recuperação de desastre do Azure Service Fabric | Microsoft Azure" description="O Azure Service Fabric oferece os recursos necessários para lidar com todos os tipos de desastres.
-Este artigo descreve os tipos de desastres que podem ocorrer e como lidar com eles." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Azure Service Fabric disaster recovery | Microsoft Azure" description="Azure Service Fabric offers the capabilities necessary to deal with all types of disasters.
+This article describes the types of disasters that can occur and how to deal with them." services="service-fabric" documentationCenter=".net" authors="seanmck"